penumbra-zone/web/apps/veil/README.md

 ## Deployment

-Merges to main will automatically build a container, hosted at `ghcr.io/penumbra-zone/dex-explorer`.
+Merges to main will automatically build a container, hosted at `ghcr.io/penumbra-zone/veil`.
-In order to run the dex-explorer, you'll need to [deploy a Penumbra fullnode](https://guide.penumbra.zone/node/pd/running-node), with [ABCI event indexing enabled](https://guide.penumbra.zone/node/pd/indexing-events).
+In order to run the veil, you'll need to [deploy a Penumbra fullnode](https://guide.penumbra.zone/node/pd/running-node), with [ABCI event indexing enabled](https://guide.penumbra.zone/node/pd/indexing-events).
 The relevant env vars you'll want to set are: